Supercolony-net/openbrush-contracts/doc/src/examples/pausable.md

 }
 ```

-4. Inherit implementation of `Pausable`.
-You can customize(override) methods in this `impl` block.
+4. Inherit the implementation of `Pausable`.
+You can customize (override) methods in this `impl` block.

 ```rust
 impl Pausable for MyFlipper {}
 ```

-5. Define constructor and your basic version of `Pausable` contract is ready.
+5. Define constructor.
+Your basic version of `Pausable` contract is ready!

 ```rust
 impl MyFlipper {